jam-py-v5/gnucash-2-web/README.md

 ```
 ./server.py
 ```
 That's it.
-The Web app is created from scratch with zero coding.
+The Web app is created from scratch with zero coding and zero effort.

 Access Web app as usual.